qualiabyte/open-source-economy/README.md

 Gain access to unlimited use of open products and content
 by agreeing to share a small amount (about 1%) of any profits
-over a subscription period with parts of the open ecosystem you value.
+over with parts of the open ecosystem you value, while building
+reputation, influence, and goodwill as member in good standing.

 + **Open products and designs**
    Software, hardware, machinery, architectures